Para preguntar la hora en inglés se utiliza la siguiente expresión: What time is it?

 – Have you got the time?

-– Could you tell me the time please?
+– Could you tell me what time is it please?

-– Would you mind telling me the time?
+– Would you mind telling me what time is it?

 Cuando a la hora sigue una fracción de minutos, si es inferior a 30 se utiliza el adverbio ‘past’.
 Si es superior, se indican los minutos seguidos de la preposición ‘to’.